 If the campground lists above for Banff and Jasper National Parks overwhelmed you, don’t fret.
 Yoho National Park only has 4 campgrounds with slightly over 150 sites.
 Yoho National Park had some of the best hiking trails (in my opinion), so one of Yoho’s campgrounds is a very convenient place to base yourself for a couple of days during your road trip.
 Yoho is located just west of Lake Louise.

 Campgrounds are generally open from mid-May to mid-October but vary from campground to campground.
-All Yoho National Park campgrounds are available first-come, first-served.
+All Yoho National Park campgrounds are available first-come, first-served, except for Kicking Horse Campground.
 Campgrounds are busiest on holiday weekends and all weekends in July and August.

-In Yoho National Park, Kicking Horse campground is the largest with 88 sites and is the only one with flush toilets and showers.
+In Yoho National Park, Kicking Horse Campground is the largest with 88 sites and is the only one with flush toilets and showers.
 The rest of the campgrounds are small and pretty primitive.
-To get a spot at Kicking Horse, you’ll want to get up early to beat any line that might form.
-When you arrive, if you get a spot, you can stay consecutive nights, as long as you tell them you want to extend before check-out the next day.
+Kicking Horse requires camping permits from mid-June until mid-September.

 Right next door to Kicking Horse is the much smaller Monarch Campground.
 Here you’ll only find pit toilets, along with some pretty incredible views.
 The first night when I arrived in Yoho, both Kicking Horse and Monarch were full, but they allowed overflow parking across the road from Monarch in a dirt lot next to the railroad tracks.